-AIANTA Board and staff provide outreach and education through speaking engagements at conferences and tradeshows around the country.
-This year’s lineup included appearances in partnership with the U.S. & Foreign Commercial Service, Arizona State University, U.S. Embassy Helsinki, Finland, University of Vermont Extension, Indian Pueblo Cultural Center, Tourism Cares, In-Person presentations at RES 2021 and the Arizona Governor’s Conference on Tourism, World Indigenous Tourism Alliance, Governors Interstate Indian Council, George Washington University, Partnership with the National Trails System, Hargrove International, Inc. and Temple University.
-In total, AIANTA CEO Sherry L. Rupert’s total number of outreach through speaker engagements was 1,267
+AIANTA’s Board and staff provide outreach and education through speaking engagements at conferences and tradeshows around the country.
+This year’s lineup included appearances in partnership with the U.S. & Foreign Commercial Service; Arizona State University; U.S. Embassy Helsinki, Finland; University of Vermont Extension; Indian Pueblo Cultural Center; Tourism Cares; RES 2021 (in-person presentations); Arizona Governor’s Conference on Tourism (in-person presentations); World Indigenous Tourism Alliance; Governors Interstate Indian Council; George Washington University; National Trails System; Hargrove International, Inc. and Temple University.
+In total, AIANTA CEO Sherry L. Rupert’s speaker engagements resulted in outreach to 1,267 participants.

 The annual Showcase USA-Italy, organized by U.S. Commercial Service and Visit USA Association Italy, is the ideal event for new-to-market tribal enterprises.
 In 2021 exhibitors had the chance to virtually meet with 25 – 30 major Italian tour operators and travel media in pre-scheduled appointments.
-AIANTA hosted 25 meetings with tour groups such as Gastaldi Holidays, BIGMAMA and Alidays, to name a few.
+AIANTA hosted 25 meetings with Italian media and tour groups such as Gastaldi Holidays, BIGMAMA and Alidays.

 Travel Trade Manual: A Planner for Indigenous Tourism Professionals

-In October, AIANTA launched a new learning tool known as the Travel Trade Manual: A Planner for Indigenous Tourism Professionals.
+In October, AIANTA launched the new Travel Trade Manual: A Planner for Indigenous Tourism Professionals.
 This manual is designed as a learning tool to help indigenous tourism destinations and experiences learn best practices on working with retail travel agents, receptive operators, international wholesalers and other distribution partners also known as the Travel Trade.